massimofasciano/mafl-rust/README.md

 The parser outputs a parse tree of type ``Syntax``.
 This syntax is then converted to a runtime expression that can be evaluated.
 The type used by the evaluator is ``Ptr<Expr>``. ``Ptr`` is an alias for the ``Gc`` smart pointer and ``Expr`` contains ``Ptr<Expr>`` so cycles are possible (that's how recursive functions are represented).
 After evaluation, we get a simplified ``Value`` type.

 In [examples/mafl-parse.rs](examples/mafl-parse.rs), we take the output of the parser on a source file and dump it to JSON.
-This makes it possible to experiment with intepreters or compilers written in other languages without having to rewrite the parser.
+This makes it possible to experiment with interpreters or compilers written in other languages without having to rewrite the parser.

 for example, this program